The unreasonable effectiveness of the $n \Sigma v$ approximation: Introduction

 All of these interesting astrophysical phenomena are driven by close encounters of particles in dense environments, and their rates have all been calculated in past works using the standard ``$n\Sigma v$'' kinetic approach.
 Specifically, in a gas with particle number density $n$, the rate of collisions per particle is $\nsv$, where $\Sigma$ is the collision cross-section and $v$ is the mean relative speed of particles in the gas.
 This statistical approach is widely used in gas and plasma kinetic theory, but also appears naturally well-suited for estimating encounter rates in stellar kinetic theory, and appears to be in good agreement with direct N-body simulations in those contexts for which it has been tested \citep{Reinoso+22}.

-However, a crucial assumption behind the $\nsv$ formalism is the uniformity of particles in space.
+However, a crucial assumption behind the $\nsv$ formalism is \REVDEL{the uniformity of particles in space} that the probability of encountering a particle at any given time is proportional to the density distribution $n$.
 In essence, this is the ergodic hypothesis -- all microstates are equiprobable over long periods of time; or in another formulation, long time averages are equivalent to averages over the statistical ensemble.
 While the ergodic hypothesis is suitable for a chaotic gas (Boltzmann's ``Stosszahlansatz''), it will not be correct for every multi-particle system.
 In systems where particles move in a degenerate potential, particle trajectories may be confined to restricted regions in phase space, and some regions in space will never be occupied (for a given realization of the system).

-In this article we will focus on three types of astrophysical potentials, with increasing levels of degeneracy: \begin{enumerate} \item \underline{Spherically symmetric potentials}: trajectories are confined to a single plane of motion. \item \underline{Kepler potential}: trajectories are closed planar orbits. \item \underline{Harmonic potential}: trajectories are closed planar orbits, and {\it all} trajectories have the same period. \end{enumerate} The Kepler potential ($\Phi \propto r^{-1}$) and the harmonic potential ($\Phi \propto r^2$) are the only two spherically symmetric potentials that exhibit closed orbits \citep{bertrand1873,chin_2015}, so this is a complete set of degenerate potentials.
+In this article, we will focus on three types of astrophysical potentials, with increasing levels of degeneracy: \begin{enumerate} \item \underline{Spherically symmetric potentials}: trajectories are confined to a single plane of motion. \item \underline{Kepler potential}: trajectories are closed planar orbits. \item \underline{Harmonic potential}: trajectories are closed planar orbits, and {\it all} trajectories have the same period. \end{enumerate} The Kepler potential ($\Phi \propto r^{-1}$) and the harmonic potential ($\Phi \propto r^2$) are the only two spherically symmetric potentials that exhibit closed orbits \citep{bertrand1873,chin_2015}, so this is a complete set of degenerate potentials.

 Although they may appear fine-tuned, these potentials are accurate (sometimes highly accurate) approximations for many multi-particle systems in astrophysics.
 Planetary orbits in the solar system are governed by the Sun's Kepler potential, just as stellar trajectories in the vicinity of a supermassive black hole are governed by its Kepler potential.
 Near the centers of globular clusters and nuclear star clusters (at least, those lacking a central massive black hole), stars will relax into a constant-density core, creating a harmonic gravitational potential \citep{SpitzerHart71}.
 Further away from the center of such clusters, the gravitational potential is not harmonic, but is still spherically symmetric.
 Rather than representing some sort of unusual edge case, {\it these degenerate potentials describe the densest star systems in the Universe}, highlighting their importance for a full understanding of astrophysical close encounter rates.